 Dennis Davis - Director of Guitar Studies at Eastern Kentucky University

 Dr. Davis holds a Ph.D. and undergraduate degrees from the University of Kentucky where he was the first guitarist to be selected as an Honors Recitalist [concert and cable television performance (1991, Lexington, KY)].
-He also holds an M.M. in music performance from the University of Louisville, where he was invited to perform in the Grawemeyer Award Ceremony for Toru Takemitsu.
+He also holds an M.M. in music performance from the University of Louisville, where he was invited to perform in the Grawemeyer Award ceremony concert for Toru Takemitsu.

 His ensemble collaborations include The Lexington Guitar Trio, The Kentucky Jazz Repertoire Orchestra, and The Walnut Street Ragtime Ramblers.
 The 2009 KJRO recording, Flying Home, was praised by reviewers and features classic swing dance era transcriptions.
 As a member of the Walnut Street Ragtime Ramblers, Dr. Davis performs traditional Dixieland and Ragtime Jazz and was featured on the 2006 Great American Brass Band Festival compilation CD.
 He has also performed for numerous musicals, including national productions, such as “Off-Broadway Live” at the Lexington Opera House, and for celebrities, such as Wynona and Naomi Judd and Patrick Swayze.